 Napping can be immensely helpful to your work life and your day, but napping the wrong way can leave you feeling drowsy and grumpy.
-Keeping the following guidelines in mind can help you avoid these negative side effects.
+Keeping the following guidelines in mind can help you avoid these negative side effects:

 In general, it’s best to avoid waking up during the deep sleep phase.
 The danger zone of napping is between 30 to 80 minutes.
 If you wake up during this window, it’s likely that you’re waking up during the deep sleep cycle.
 This will leave you feeling groggy and confused when you awaken, keeping you from feeling refreshed.

 It’s also best to nap when the circadian component of sleep is low so that it doesn’t take long to fall asleep.
 Late afternoon naps can keep you from falling asleep that night.

-Replacement Naps are best for when you are sleep deprived, Appetitive Naps help to improve performance, and Prophylactic Naps are used in preparation for sleep deprivation.
+Replacement Naps are best for when you are sleep deprived, Appetitive Naps and Micro-naps help to improve performance, and Prophylactic Naps are used in preparation for sleep deprivation

 Replacement Naps / A Full Sleep Cycle Nap